YoCodingMonster/OpenFreezeCenter/README.md

 - get it by :-> ```sudo apt-get install python3-crontab```
 ### Disable SECURE BOOT because it interferes with the permission of the script to read/write to EC file.

-# BEOFRE UPDATING PLEASE UNINSTALL THE PREVIOUS VERSION BY USING THE PROVIDED UNINSTALL OPTION IN THIS SOFTWARE
+# NO NEED TO UNINSTALL THE PREVIOUS VERSION OF MY SOFTWARE.
+JUST REPLACE THE MAIN ```GUI-MSI-DC-L.PY``` FILE AND YOU ARE GOOD TO GO!!

 # How To Install GUI app?
 - Download the .zip from the github and extract it whereever you want